oVirt/ovirt-site/source/feature/advancedforemanintegration.html.md

 ### Current Status

-Design phase
+*   Approving final design concepts and last curve of implementation phase for tech preview
+*   Using Foreman 1.6-develop version

 ### Detailed Description

 #### Use Cases

-The following use-cases assume you already have a Foreman provider in the system.
+*   The following use-cases assume you already have a Foreman provider in the system.
 For more information on adding Foreman providers have a look at [2].
+*   Foreman setup must include the following plugins (for plugin installation guide follow [3]):

+      * `[`https://github.com/bronhaim/ovirt-provision-plugin`](https://github.com/bronhaim/ovirt-provision-plugin)` (>=0.0.1)- Allows full integration with oVirt after provisioning new host
+      * `[`https://github.com/theforeman/foreman_discovery`](https://github.com/theforeman/foreman_discovery)` (>=1.3.0.rc2)- Foreman pack for bare metal discovery feature

 ##### First phase - Bare-Metal provisioning